-Conflict comes about from differences - in needs, values and motivations.
-Sometimes through these differences we complement each other, but sometimes we will oppose each other.
-Conflict is not a problem in itself - it is what we do with it that counts.
+Conflict results from differences – in needs, values and motives.
+Sometimes through these differences we complement each other, but sometimes we oppose each other.
+Conflict is not a problem in itself – it is what we do with it that counts.

-It is important that we do something because whether we like it or not, conflicts demand our energy.
-In fact, an unresolved conflict can call on tremendous amounts of our attention.
+It is important that we do something because whether we like it or not, conflict demands our energy.
+In fact, an unresolved conflict takes a lot of our attention.
 We all know how exhausting an unresolved conflict can be.
 It is not always easy to fix the problem but a great energy boost can come when we do.
 Resolving conflict requires skills.

-They are the skills that enable us to bypass personal differences and to open up to possibilities.
+They are the skills that enable us to bypass personal differences and open to possibilities.
 The skills of CR draw us closer to other people, as we jointly search for fair solutions and balanced needs.
-It involves a powerful shift from adversaries to co-operative partners.
+It involves a huge relationship shift from adversaries to co-operative partners.
 In this shift each person benefits.

-For the organisational manager, skilful conflict-handling is an important managerial tool.
-Conflict can be seen as an opportunity for learning more about the company - its bottle-necks and inefficiencies, as well as its areas of expertise.
-The learning potential of conflict often goes unrecognised when staff and management react with "fight" or "flight".
-"Flow", the third way, requires Conflict Resolution skills.
+Organisational managers find conflict-handling skills important.
+Conflict is an opportunity for learning more about the company – its bottle-necks and inefficiencies, as well as its areas of expertise.
+The learning potential of conflict often goes unrecognised when staff and management react with “fight” or “flight”.
+Conflict Resolution skills require a third way, “Flow”.

-These skills are also the tools for building friendship and intimacy.
-A whole new level of trust develops as people learn "we can work it out".
-Relationships become more fulfilling and supporting.
+These interpersonal skills are also the tools for building friendship and intimacy.
+A deeper trust develops as people learn “we can work it out”.
+Relationships become more fulfilling and supportive.

 The resolution of world conflict does not lie only with governments.
 Everybody can support international peace endeavours.
 The Conflict Resolution Network is a peace program with daily relevance.
 The conflict-resolving manager helps build an effective economic system.
 The effective individual builds friendships and intimacy around them – vital components in social communication.
 We are all part of the giant web of communication and we can start from where we stand in it.

-The win/win approach is about changing the conflict from adversarial attack and defence, to co-operation.
+The win-win approach is about changing the conflict from attack and defence, to co-operation.
 It alters the direction of communication.

 One person consistently applying a joint problem-solving approach can make the difference.
-You, the reader, will probably be that person - redirecting the course of the conflict.
+That’s you.
 Therefore, the first person you have to convince is yourself.

-Until we give it attention, we are usually unaware of the way we argue.
-We often find ourselves with a knee-jerk reaction in difficult situations - based on long established habits combined with the passing mood of the moment.
-When challenged, we experience separateness, disconnectedness from those around us - a feeling of "you or me" - a sense that there isn't enough for both of us and if one person is right, then the other person must be wrong.
-Often we haven't taken even a moment to consider what is the best approach in the circumstances.
+Until we pay attention, we are usually unaware of the way we argue.
+We find ourselves having a knee-jerk reaction in difficult situations – based on long established habits combined with the passing mood of the moment.
+If one person is right, then the other person must be wrong.

 I want to win and I want you to win too